gajus/isomorphic-webpack/.README/README.md

 * Only one running node process. ✅
 * Enables use of all webpack loaders. ✅
-* Server side hot reloading of modules. ✅
+* Server-side hot reloading of modules. ✅
 * [Stack trace support](https://github.com/gajus/isomorphic-webpack/issues/4). ✅

 ## How to get started?

+The easiest way to start is to analyse the demo application.

 To start the server: